How Long Should You Lay Down on a Heating Pad?

 Consumers may be unaware of how long they should use a heating pad for because of a lack of user instruction.
 In addition, heating pads’ automatic shut-off times vary (for example, it could be 20 minutes, 30 minutes, or two hours).
 While health professionals have no specific rules governing how long you should lay down on or use a heating pad, many tend to recommend using one for about 15 to 30 minutes; on a low setting, it may be fine to go longer.

 In the same vein, some manufacturers advertise and market their heating pads by stating that the higher the temperature, the greater the relief.
 However, studies have shown that severe burns can occur at skin temperatures of 47 degrees centigrade (116.6 degrees Fahrenheit) without a person experiencing discomfort as the burn occurs.
 This is vital information as certain heating pads can reach temperatures of 150 to 160 degrees Fahrenheit, yet packaging instructions often fail to warn consumers of this danger and the potential for burns.
-Please note: Burns can also occur through clothing.
+Please note: heating pad burns can also occur through clothing.

 A manufacturer may warn a consumer to check the skin underneath the heating pad while in use, but these warnings may not instruct consumers as to what to look for during these checks, including changes to the skin, and when to stop using the pad.
 This poses a significant risk to consumers, as these pads can cause first-, second-, and third-degree burns to the skin that may result in infection, discoloration, scarring, significant pain and discomfort, or the need for skin grafting.

-Injured by a Defective Heating Pad?
+Did You Receive a Burn from a Defective Heating Pad?
 We’re Here to Help.